 Jenny is a returning student at her high school.
 She has a part-time job which keeps her up late most nights.

-Keeping students front-and-center
+Keeping students in mind

 Questions every student is asking on the first day

 As you know, how we prepare for students can either help or hurt their first-day experiences.
 Harry Wong, author of The First Days of School: How to Be an Effective Teacher, reminds us of seven questions every student asks about his or her teachers:

 3. Who is the teacher as a person?